-- 3.5.1 Calculated Typical Energy Consumption (ETEC) for Desktop, Integrated Desktop, and Notebook Computers per Equation 1 shall be less than or equal to the maximum TEC requirement (ETEC\MAX) per Equation 2, subject to the following requirements: - The Additional Internal Storage adder allowance (TECSTORAGE) shall be applied if there are more than one internal storage devices present in the product, in which case it shall only be applied once. - ii.
-The Integrated Display adder allowance (TECINT\DISPLAY) applies only for Integrated Desktops and Notebooks and may be applied for each display.
-For Enhanced-performance Integrated Displays, the adder is calculated as presented in Table 9 and Equation 3. - iii.
-For a product to certify for the Full Network Connectivity mode weighting, one of the following sets of criteria shall be satisfied: - Option 1: - Products shall meet a non-proprietary Full Network Connectivity standard such as ECMA 393 or another standard that has been approved by EPA as meeting the goals of ENERGY STAR. - Products shall have the applied level of functionality enabled and configured by default upon shipment.
+- 3.5.1 Calculated Typical Energy Consumption (E{TEC}) for Desktop, Integrated Desktop, and Notebook Computers per Equation 1 shall be less than or equal to the maximum TEC requirement (E{TEC_MAX}) per Equation 2, subject to the following requirements: - i.
+The Additional Internal Storage adder allowance (TEC{STORAGE}) shall be applied if there are more than one internal storage devices present in the product, in which case it shall only be applied once.

+The Integrated Display adder allowance (TEC{INT_DISPLAY}) applies only for Integrated Desktops and Notebooks and may be applied for each display.
+For Enhanced-performance Integrated Displays, the adder is calculated as presented in Table 9 and Note: Based on mobile workstation energy data provided by stakeholders to EPA in April 2018 (released with the draft specification), EPA is proposing an additional functional adder of 4.0 kWh to address increased mobile workstation functionality in Notebook Computer products.
+EPA has also clarified that the integrated display adder can be applied to each display present in a computer if the computer contains more than one integrated display, so long as each display claimed is enabled during testing and as-shipped.
+EPA welcomes feedback on these proposed functional adder..